mnot/I-D/rfc5988bis/draft.md

 and the second link contains the Unicode code point U+00E4 ("LATIN SMALL LETTER A WITH DIAERESIS").

-Note that link-values can convey multiple links between the same target and context IRIs; for example:
+Note that link-values can convey multiple links between the same link target and link context; for example:

 	Link: <http://example.org/>;
 	      rel="start http://example.net/relation/other"